"In visual perception a color is almost never seen as it really is-as it physically is." - Josef Albers

 I first found the work of Josef Albers while I was visiting New York Art museums, and studying Studio Art at College of Santa Fe in Santa Fe, New Mexico.
 I knew that Albers taught at my favorite, Black Mountain College in North Carolina and then later at Yale University.

 I continued to research color theory, and I followed Black Mountain College artists' theories intensely, and I studied Alfred Jensen's color theories as well.
-After my research, I created a color theory application coded in OpenFrameworks to express Color Interaction
+After my research, I created a color theory application coded in OpenFrameworks to express Alfred Jensen's color theories, and my essay, Color Interaction: a study of harmony in OpenFrameworks.

 "The artist is the hand which plays, touching one key or another, to cause vibrations in the soul." - Wassily Kandinsky